 Sets for Developing a Higher Freestyle Stroke Rate

-Here are a couple different sets that I have done recently with the band (and other assorted equipment).
+Here are a couple of different sets that I have done recently with the band (and other assorted equipment).

-With both sets you will notice that I cap the end (or end each round) with high intensity swim work.
+With both sets, you will notice that I cap the end (or end each round) with high-intensity swim work.

 Using a band is great for building endurance and power in your shoulders and arms, but ultimately the goal is to apply it to the stroke rate in your full-throttle swimming.